 First Steps

-- Pick one use case and map its data requirements.
-List every data field the AI system will need, and trace each field back to its source.
+- Pick one use case.
+Map its data requirements.
+List every field the AI system needs and trace each back to its source.

-- Run the five quality checks on your most critical data source.
+- Run the quality checks.
+Apply all five to your most critical data source.
 Quantify the gap between current state and what the model needs.

-- Build one pipeline from source to queryable store.
-Automate it, add the quality checks as gates, and assign a data owner for each source.
+- Build one pipeline.
+Connect source to queryable store.
+Automate it, add quality checks as gates, and assign a data owner for each source.

 Practical Solution Pattern

-Build a use-case-specific data foundation rather than a universal data platform.
-Start with one pipeline that extracts from source systems programmatically, applies only the transformations the target AI application requires, and loads into a queryable store.
-Add five automated quality checks — completeness, uniqueness, consistency, timeliness, and validity — and assign a named owner to each data source before the first model trains.
+Build a use-case-specific data foundation — not a universal platform.
+One pipeline, one queryable store, five automated quality checks, and a named owner for each source before the first model trains.

 References